ahlstromcj/seq66/README.md

             places.
         *   Updated the bootstrap script to make 'release' the default, and fixed the portmidi automake build process for Linux.
-    *   Version 0.98.6:
-        *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
-Also fixed issue with the "newtune.midi" default name.
-        *   Fixed a minor bug involving setting input aliases.
-        *   Fixed bug with setting last-used-directory to "".
-        *   Fixed handling of Live/Song mode in performer and in 'rc' saving.
-        *   Fixed stupid seqedit bug for selecting beats/bar.
-        *   Disabling/enabling JACK input and output on the fly in Preferences works, as long as they had been enabled at startup.
-        *   Added Preferences options to toggle the double-click edit feature and select the Live/Song/Auto mode.
-Added Apply/Reset buttons.
-        *   Removed long-unused "rtmidi callback" code and other disabled code.
-        *   Got user-manual screenshots up-to-date.
-        *   Upgraded and fixed file-name splitting and rebuilding.
-        *   Modify flag now set when painting notes in seqroll.
-        *   Improved appearance of Loop/Record/Quantize buttons in main grid.
-        *   Improved modification detection of sequences and main window.
-        *   Refactored global SeqSpecs for better robustness, fewer surprises.
-        *   Added a file-changed check before restarting the application.
-        *   More code/macro cleanup.
-    *   Version 0.98.5:
-        *   Added locking for the event-drawing loops to prevent segfaults.
-            Active only when recording; prevents iterator invalidation.
-        *   Added an underrun indicator to the main window.
-        *   The client name ("seq66") is no longer shown, nor saved in the 'rc' file.
-Easier to use multiple Seq66's with the --client-name option.
-        *   Updating Dia diagram, finding and fixing issues and dead code.
-        *   Added global internal check for both portmaps being active.
-        *   Fixed bad slot connection for import_midi_into_session().
-        *   Bad command-line options now cause an exit.
-This includes JACK options when Seq66 is built without JACK support.
-        *   Improve the coherence of JACK-less builds.
-Some related NSM tweaks.
-        *   Adding JACK access functions for the future.
-Improved internal port initialization code.
-Removed some non-useful rtmidi code.
-        *   Adding the ability to disable/enable input and output on the fly in the MIDI Clock and Input tabs.
-Still in progress, though.
-    *   Version 0.98.4:
-        *   Fixed bug in recording-type selector in seqedit.
-Added a one-shot reset option.
-        *   Fixed some metadata problems as per issue #75.
-        *   Fixed an issue with the H:M:S display being changed by changing the beat-width, a bug going back to Seq24's JACK transport support.
-        *   MIDI API refactoring for the future; detecting JACK port registration.

     See the "NEWS" file for changes in earlier versions.